Musical baby names might mean favorites borrowed from songs – Jude, maybe. Or Delilah. (Song titles feature an astonishing number of girl names.)

-Names of musicians are a rich source of possibility, too, from quirky retro names like Otis to swaggering moderns like Jagger.
+Musician names, too, offer countless possibilities, from quirky retro names like Otis to swaggering moderns like Jagger.

 Aria – An aria usually comes from opera, and that should make it high art.
-But the small screen hits Pretty Little Liars and Game of Thrones have made Aria – and Arya – smash hits in recent years, propelling this musical name from #957 in 2000 to #40 in 2013.
-Arya stands at #277.
+But the small screen hits Pretty Little Liars and Game of Thrones have made Aria – and Arya- smash hits in recent years, propelling this musical name from #957 in 2000 to the Top 20 by 2017.

 Cadence – More than a dozen years ago, I met a drummer who had named his daughter Cadence.
 At the time, it seemed so fresh and original and, well, appropriate, given her father’s vocation.
 Then along came a relatively unknown January Jones as Cadence Flaherty in 2003’s American Wedding, and the spark was lit.
-Cadence got swept up in the Aiden-Jayden-Kaiden craze, and rose quickly, reaching #199 just five years after debuting in the US Top 1000.
-This twenty-first century phenomenon has now slipped to #311 as of 2013.
-Alternate spellings Kadence and Kaydence are also dropping.
+This twenty-first century phenomenon peaked in 2007, and is now falling, along with Kadence and Kaydence.
+But it still fits with musical baby names.

-Harper – There’s so much buzz around Harper that her musical associations might not be the first thing that comes to mind.
+Harper – There’s so much buzz around Harper as a literary name that the musical associations might not be the first thing that comes to mind.
 But a Harper is, traditionally, one who plays a harp – an important instrument in medieval music.
-Harper ranked a sky-high #16 in 2013.

 Lyric – Another musical name with pop culture origins, Lyric has fared better than anyone might have guessed.
 Back in 1994, a young Jada Pinkett wore the name in Jason’s Lyric.
 In 1995, Lyric debuted in the US Top 1000 at #633.
-As of 2013, Lyric ranked #274 for girls – and #802 for boys.
 The slow and steady climb of this name suggests Lyric will be with us for years to come.
-And, of course, there are literary ties to this name as well as musical ones.
+It’s also used in steady numbers for our sons, though it remains more common for girls.

 Melody – Melody first charted in the US Top 1000 all the way back in 1942, making her the grandma of all musical names.
 Back in 1963, Melody was the name given to the drummer in Josie and the Pussycats.
 The comic became a cartoon in 1970, and has been rebooted more than once, meaning that the animated blonde girl in a catsuit might be many modern parents’ first thought.
-But that hasn’t hurt her.
-As of 2013, Melody ranked #171.
+But that hasn’t hurt this pretty, musical choice.

 Piper – Like Harper, this name doesn’t instantly bring to mind music – unless it is the opening credits for Orange is the New Black.
-But once upon a time, a Piper was simply one who played the pipes.
+But as a surname, a Piper was simply one who played the pipes.

 Reed – There are many aspects to Reed – surname, nature name.
-But he makes the musical list because a reed is an essential part of a saxophone, clarinet, or other woodwind – the thin piece of wood that vibrates.
+But it makes the musical list because a reed is an essential part of a saxophone, clarinet, or other woodwind – the thin piece of wood that vibrates.
 Reeds were once made from, well, reeds – hence the name.
-Reed ranked #320 in 2013, while sound-alike Reid charted a few places ahead, at #259.

 Allegra – Yes, there’s the allergy medication.
-But before Allegra was the brand name for fexofenadine, it was the name of Lord Byron’s daughter, the name of American ballerina Allegra Kent.
+But before Allegra was the brand name for fexofenadine, it was used for women.
+Lord Byron’s daughter answered to Allegra.
+So did American ballerina Allegra Kent.
 And it makes the musical baby names list because allegro means to play at a fast tempo.
 Let’s take this one back from the pharmacy!

-Brio – There’s a sculpture of a dancing youth in Alexandria, Virginia with this name, and it has stuck with me ever since I first saw it.
-Back then, no one was naming their sons ends-with-o names.
-Now, with Matteo and Leo and Milo everywhere, could the spirited Brio work?
+Brio – With Matteo and Leo and Milo everywhere, could the spirited Brio work?
 It’s another tempo term – to play “con brio” is to play with vigor and spirit.

 Fife – You might hear a fleeting reference to a Fife and Drum Corps, but that’s only in every day speech if you live in Colonial Williamsburg.
 A fife is a pipe – as in Piper and Pfeiffer.
 It’s actually a specific kind of wooden instrument, sort of like a piccolo, and they were big in military bands.
 In 2002, Patrick Dempsey named his daughter Tallulah Fyfe, but that might be a reference to Scottish history instead of a musical one.
 Still, in our age of Vale and Blue, why not Fife?